 S.4.
-Numerator Statement: Patients who received one-time screening for HCV infection
+Numerator Statement: Patients who received screening for HCV infection within the 12-month reporting period

 S.7.
-Denominator Statement: All patients aged 18 years and older who were seen twice for any visit or who had at least one preventive visit within the 12 month reporting period with one or more of the following: a history of injection drug use, receipt of a blood transfusion prior to 1992, receiving maintenance hemodialysis, OR birthdate in the years 1945-1965
+Denominator Statement: All patients, regardless of age, who are seen twice for any visit or who had at least one preventive care visit within the 12-month reporting period who are active injection drug users

 S.10.
-Denominator Exclusions: Denominator Exclusions
+Denominator Exclusions: Denominator Exclusions: